What Injuries Qualify for Workers' Comp in Ohio?

 O.R.C.
 4123.84 sets strict deadlines to file a workers’ comp claim.

 Missing a deadline could mean losing workers’ compensation coverage.
-An experienced attorney knows how to navigate these rules, work with insurance companies, and help injured workers receive the benefits they are entitled to.
+An experienced attorney knows how to file a workers’ comp claim properly, negotiate with insurance carriers, and help injured workers receive the benefits they are entitled to.

 Types of Workers’ Compensation Benefits in Ohio

-Once approved, workers’ compensation insurance provides financial and medical support.
+Once approved, workers’ compensation insurance in Ohio provides coverage for employees and financial support.

 Benefits Include: